Woodyaka/Mphys-Project/README.md

 Need to run 'SpE_Id_Algorithm.ipynb' for different criteria to completly recreate Tasha's figures, working on a batch job to run this.

 Note: There is a bug in 'COSMIC_WACCM_Plotting-FINAL_CRITERIA_0.25sigma_2xMpza_1peak.ipynb' where contour_waccm is undefined and needs to be changed to contour_waccm_sum and contour_waccm_win, this is fixed in the recreation versions.

+TODO:

+Run solar min and max runs that Tasha processed.

+Run SpE_Id with a batch job (memory error).